antongolub/npm-registry-firewall/README.md

 # npm-registry-firewall
-nodejs-based npm registry proxy with on-the-fly filtering
+npm registry proxy with on-the-fly filtering

+## Key Features
+* Restricts access to remote packages by a predicate.
+* Dead simple and easily extensible implementation.
+* Has no deps.
+Literally zero.

 ## Motivation
 To reduce security and legal risks